 It can be difficult to find a good Chinese New Year lesson plan for middle school students.
 I see a lot of crafts and picture books when I search for lessons, and I wanted to put together a resource that would help students understand more about this holiday.

-In my classroom, I try to ensure that celebrate and/or acknowledge a variety of global holidays and celebrations.
-It is important that we do not only focus on North American holidays such as Halloween, Christmas, and Easter.
+In my classroom, I try to ensure that we celebrate and/or acknowledge various global holidays and celebrations.
+We must not only focus on North American holidays such as Halloween, Christmas, and Easter.

 In middle school, we celebrate holidays by learning about their historical significance.
 This Chinese New Year Lesson Plan I created is focused on a non-fiction article.
-Students learn about the history of Chinese New Year as well as important foods and traditions.
+Students learn about the history of Chinese New Year and important foods and traditions.

-I use non-fiction articles every week in my classroom to help students build background knowledge about the world.
+I use non-fiction articles weekly in my classroom to help students build background knowledge about the world.
 I use the Article of the Week format to work with these weekly non-fiction articles.

-In this lesson plan students work on their pre and post-reading strategies by using graphic organizers and comprehension questions.
+In this Chinese New Year lesson plan, students work on their pre and post-reading strategies by using graphic organizers and comprehension questions.

 Chinese New Year Lesson Plan